-A. The court shall conduct hearings on the petition for adoption so as to determine the rights of the parties in a manner that protects confidentiality.
+- A. The court shall conduct hearings on the petition for adoption so as to determine the rights of the parties in a manner that protects confidentiality.
 The petitioner and the adoptee shall attend the hearing unless the court for good cause waives a party's appearance.
-Good cause may include burdensome travel requirements.

-B. The petitioner shall file all documents required pursuant to the Adoption Act and serve the department with copies of the documents simultaneously with the request for hearing on the petition for adoption.

-C. If any person who claims to be the biological father of the adoptee has appeared before the court and filed a written petition or response seeking custody and assuming financial responsibility of the adoptee, the court shall hear evidence as to the merits of the petition.
-If the court determines by a preponderance of the evidence that the person is not the biological father of the adoptee or that the child was conceived through an act of rape or incest, the petition shall be dismissed and the person shall no longer be a party to the adoptee, the court determines that the person is the biological father of the adoptee, the court determines that the person is the biological father of the adoptee, the court determines that the person is the biological father of the adoptee, the court determine whether the person qualifies as a presumed or acknowledged father whose consent is necessary for adoption, pursuant to Section 32A-5-17 NMSA 1978.
-If the court determines that the person is the biological father, the court shall adjudicate the person's rights pursuant to the provisions of the Adoption Act.

-D. If the mother or father of the adoptee has appeared before the court and filed a written petition that alleges the invalidity of the mother's or father's own consent or relinquishment for adoption previously filed in the adoption proceeding, the court shall hear evidence as to the merits of the petition.
+Good cause may include burdensome travel requirements. - B. The petitioner shall file all documents required pursuant to the Adoption Act [32A-5-1 NMSA 1978] and serve the department with copies of the documents simultaneously with the request for hearing on the petition for adoption. - C. If any person who claims to be the biological father of the adoptee has appeared before the court and filed a written petition or response seeking custody and assuming financial responsibility of the adoptee, the court shall hear evidence as to the merits of the petition.
+If the court determines by a preponderance of the evidence that the person is not the biological father of the adoptee or that the child was conceived through an act of rape or incest, the petition shall be dismissed and the person shall no longer be a party to the adoption.
+If the court determines that the person is the biological father of the adoptee, the court shall further determine whether the person qualifies as a presumed or acknowledged father whose consent is necessary for adoption, pursuant to Section 32A-5-17 NMSA 1978.
+If the court determines that the person is the biological father, but does not qualify as a presumed or acknowledged father, the court shall adjudicate the person's rights pursuant to the provisions of the Adoption Act [32A-5-1 NMSA 1978]. - D. If the mother or father of the adoptee has appeared before the court and filed a written petition that alleges the invalidity of the mother's or father's own consent or relinquishment for adoption previously filed in the adoption proceeding, the court shall hear evidence as to the merits of the petition.
 If the court determines that the allegations have not been proved by a preponderance of the evidence, the petition shall be dismissed.
-If the court determines that the allegations of the petition are true, the consent or relinquishment for adoption shall be held invalid, and the court shall determine, in the best interests of the adoptee, the person who shall have custody of the child.

-E. The petitioner shall present and prove each allegation set forth in the petition for adoption by clear and convincing evidence.

-F. The court shall grant a decree of adoption if it finds that the petitioner has proved by clear and convincing evidence that:
+If the court determines that the allegations of the petition are true, the consent or relinquishment for adoption shall be held invalid, and the court shall determine, in the best interests of the adoptee, the person who shall have custody of the child. - E. The petitioner shall present and prove each allegation set forth in the petition for adoption by clear and convincing evidence. - F. The court shall grant a decree of adoption if it finds that the petitioner has proved by clear and convincing evidence that: